timzifer/quarc/README.md

 * `inputs` / `outputs` – Mappings from program signal names to cell IDs.
 Optional signals can define defaults and type overrides.
 * `settings` – Arbitrary key/value map forwarded to the program factory for tuning parameters.

 Programs run before logic evaluation and write directly into the associated cells, making their results available to downstream logic blocks, Modbus writes and the embedded server.
-Refer to the files in [`example-config.d`](example-config.d) for concrete YAML fragments covering every bundled program.

-### Splitting configuration files

-Use the `modules` directive to include additional YAML documents from the main configuration.
-Paths are resolved relative to the parent file, and may reference either files or directories.
-When a directory is supplied (for example `config.d`), every `.yaml` / `.yml` file is merged in lexical order, allowing you to organise large installations across multiple files without manual concatenation.
-Files that end in `.values.yaml` / `.values.yml` are skipped automatically – they are only loaded when explicitly referenced from the `values` section.

-Values bundles referenced from `values:` **must** use the `.values.yaml` or `.values.yml` suffix so the loader can distinguish them from ordinary modules.
-Inline mappings remain supported for small pieces of data.

-### Schema validation

-Machine-readable JSON Schemas are available under [`config/config.schema.json`](config/config.schema.json) and [`config/values.schema.json`](config/values.schema.json).
-They can be used with editors or CI tooling to validate configuration fragments and value bundles.
-The configuration schema focuses on structural validation while keeping `additionalProperties` enabled so custom metadata blocks remain possible.
+See [`config.example.cue`](config.example.cue) for a full configuration that demonstrates the bundled programs and how they are wired.

 ### Embedded Modbus server